Arabba Marmolada Ski Lifts & Terrain

 On-Piste Terrain

-Despite having one of the Dolomites smallest number of piste trails (only 63km), Arabba Marmolada skis a lot BIGGER than most.
+Despite having one of the Dolomites smallest numbers of piste trails (only 63km), Arabba Marmolada skis a lot BIGGER than most.
 The long, advanced trails and descents & from Marmolada make for great day on the groomed.

 Novice & Beginner

-The Arabba Marmolada ski resort is one of the least beginner friendly in the Dolomites.
+The Arabba Marmolada ski resort is one of the least beginner-friendly in the Dolomites.
 Small, learn to ski areas exist near the main village bases at Arabba & Malga Ciapela, but progression terrain is limited & is mainly in the form of linking trails.
 Beginners should head to the beginner’s paradise on the plateau at nearby Alta Badia.

 Intermediate & Advanced Groomerhounds